 Internationally, virtually every jurisdiction in which we operate has established its own data privacy and security legal framework with which we must comply.
 For example, we are required to comply with the European Union (EU) General Data Protection Regulation (GDPR), which became effective on May 25, 2018 and imposes stringent obligations regarding the collection, control, use, sharing, disclosure and other processing of personal data.
-Additionally, following the United Kingdom's withdrawal from the EU, we also are subject to the U.K. General Data Protection Regulation ("U.K. GDPR") (i.e., a version of the GDPR or four percent (4%) of global revenue, whichever is greater.
+Additionally, following the United Kingdom's withdrawal from the EU, we also are subject to the U.K. General Data Protection Regulation ("U.K. GDPR") (i.e., a version of the GDPR as implemented into U.K. law).
+Failure to comply with the GDPR or the U.K. GDPR can result in significant fines and other liability, including, under the GDPR, fines of up to EUR 20 million (or GBP 17.5 million under the U.K. GDPR) or four percent (4%) of global revenue, whichever is greater.
 The cost of compliance, and the potential for fines and penalties for non-compliance, with GDPR and U.K. GDPR may have a significant adverse effect on our business and operations.
-Recent legal developments in the European Economic Area (EEA), including recent rulings from the Court of Justice of the European Union and from various EU member state data protection authorities, have created complexity and uncertainty regarding transfers of personal data from the ELG to the United States and other so-called third countries outside the EEA.
-Similar complexities and longevity of these mechanisms remains uncertain.
-Moreover, on June 4, 2021, the European Commission's standard contractual clauses (SCCS), the efficacy and longevity of these mechanisms remains uncertain.
-Moreover, on June 4, 2021, the European and as required, to implement additional security measures.
+Recent legal developments in the European Economic Area (EEA), including recent rulings from the Court of Justice of the European Union and from various EU member state data protection authorities, have created complexity and uncertainty regarding transfers of personal data from the EEA to the United States and other so-called third countries outside the EEA.
+Similar complexities and uncertainties also apply to transfers from the United Kingdom to third countries.
+While we have taken steps to mitigate the impact on us, such as implementing the European Commission's standard contractual clauses (SCCs), the efficacy and longevity of these mechanisms remains uncertain.
+Moreover, on June 4, 2021, the European Commission adopted new SCCs, which impose on companies additional obligations relating to personal data transfers out of the EEA, including the obligation to update internal privacy practices, conduct transfer impact assessments and, as required, to implement additional security measures.
 The new SCCs may increase the legal risks and liabilities under EU laws associated with cross-border data transfers, and result in material increased compliance and operational costs.
-If we are otherwise unable to transfer personal data between and among countries in which we operate, it could affect the manner in which we provide our services, the geographical location or segregation of our relevant systems and operations, and could adversely affect our financial results.
-While we have
+If we are otherwise unable to transfer personal data between and among countries and regions in which we operate, it could affect the manner in which we provide our services, the geographical location or segregation of our relevant systems and operations, and could adversely affect our financial results.
+While we have implemented new controls and procedures to comply with the requirements of the GDPR, U.K. GDPR and the data privacy and security laws of other jurisdictions in which we operate, such procedures and controls may not be effective in ensuring compliance or preventing unauthorized transfers of personal data.